codio-content/Coding_with_Python-Conditional_statements/.guides/content/Boolean-d009.md

 Now look at the second decision.
 The expression `!hasJumper` can be read as '**not** has a jumper'.

 Note the `!` character before `hasJumper`.
-This character reads 'not'.
+This character means 'not'.

 We could also have written it like this